typegoose/typegoose/docs/guides/quick-start-guide.md

 ## Do's and Don'ts of Typegoose

-- Typegoose is a wrapper for Mongoose's models
+- Typegoose is a wrapper for Mongoose's models & schemas
 - Typegoose does not modify any functions of Mongoose
 - Typegoose aims to get Mongoose's models to be stable through type-information from classes (without defining extra interfaces)
 - Typegoose aims to make Mongoose more usable by making the models more type-rich with TypeScript